Oxyotl/Project-portfolio-1/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    -
+    - Log in to GitHub and locate the GitHub Repository
+    - At the top of the Repository, locate the "Settings" Button on the menu.
+    - Scroll down the Settings page until you locate the "Pages" Section.
+    - Under "Branch", click the dropdown called "None" and select "main".
+    - Refresh the page and you should be able to click on the site link.

 ## Credits
 - ### Code
-    - Few snippets of code wre taken from these two sites [W3Schools Online Web Tutorials](https://www.w3schools.com/default.asp#gsc.tab=0&gsc.q=screen%20scale), [Stack Overflow](https://stackoverflow.com/)
+    - Few snippets of code wre taken from these two sites [W3Schools Online Web Tutorials](https://www.w3schools.com/default.asp#gsc.tab=0&gsc.q=screen%20scale), [Stack Overflow](https://stackoverflow.com/).
+- ### Media
+    - All images were taken from [Pexels](https://www.pexels.com/it-it/).
+- ### Acknowledgments
+    - My mentor really helped me with very usefull feedbacks.